Frequently Asked Questions

 Can I sell microgreens I grow with your products?

-Yes!
+Yes.
 Our products are made for both home and commercial use.
 Many of our customers run successful microgreens businesses using our trays and grow mediums.
-But always do your own research too!
+Always do your own research too.

 Do I need special licenses to sell microgreens?